hannansatopay/devstar/docs/CONTRIBUTING.md

 We value your feedback and welcome any suggestions or questions you may have.
 Feel free to join our [Community Forum](https://github.com/hannansatopay/devstar/discussions) to engage in discussions or [reach out to our team](https://developerstar.com/contact).

-## Roadmap

-To keep track of our project's progress, we maintain a roadmap.
-When adding or updating a feature/tool, please add your GitHub username to the roadmap file within the project.

 Thank you for your contribution!